Pompeo denounces ‘harassment’ after Democrats subpoena White House

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-WASHINGTON: The Trump administration complained on Saturday of harassment by Democratic lawmakers who issued subpoenas for White House documents regarding President Donald Trump’s alleged pressuring of Ukraine for political favours.
+WASHINGTON: The Trump administration complained Saturday of harassment by Democratic lawmakers who issued subpoenas for White House documents regarding President Donald Trump´s alleged pressuring of Ukraine for political favors.

 And in a key development, a potential second whistleblower was reportedly weighing whether to come forward.